Iteo/audoma/README.md

     In case there are no responses defined audoma_action will try to fallback to standard way of retrieving serializer from view.

-    * errors - a list of ApiException subclasses objects.
+    * **errors** - a list of APIException subclasses objects or simply APIException subclasses.
 Exceptions defined in this list may be thrown in the action method.
-Throwing not defined exception will cause throwing ValueError.
-    If you are going to raise exception with other message than the one defined in the decorator, decorator will ingore this and still raise exception given in errors list.
+    If you would like to accept all exceptions of given class simply pass exception class to the list, otherwise pass precise exception instance.
+    If you passed exception instance, if DEBUG=True, and the raised exception content won't match the exception defined in decorator, this will cause raising ValueError, if DEBUG=False then there'll only appear logging exception, but exception will be raised.
+     \
     Examples:
     ```py
     @audoma_action(